tuang3142/rubyquiz/leetcode/1367. Linked List in Binary Tree/REAMDE.md

 ### Idea

-This solution is similar to finding a pattern in a string.
-The brute force solution is acceptable.
+This problem is similar to finding a pattern in a string.
+The brute force approach is acceptable.
 However, just like finding a string pattern, we can use the KMP algorithm to produce a faster solution.
-The idea is when checking a node, we don't need to start all over from the patern beginning.
+The idea is when checking if a tree node is in the list, we don't need to start all over from beginning of the list.

 ### Complexity

 with `n = depth_of_tree` and `k = length_of_link_list`:
 - time: `O(n + k)`
-- space: `O(k)` (we need to transform the linked list into and k-sized array, which makes me wonder why they gave the list at the first place but well, I don't hate the player)
+- space: `O(k)` (Because we need to transform the linked list into and k-sized array, which makes me wonder why they gave the list at the first place but well.
+Hate the game dont hate the player)